SAIS-S2S-Technology/Roadmap/Roadmap.md

 To know how we work, it helps to know how we think about the impact of technology on global policy.
 The list below captures our beliefs -- both those about strategy on a broader scale and those about the changing nature of policy work.

 ### New Global Threat Streams
 AI technologies bring about new security challenges.
 These challenges are both technical -- issues pertaining to AI safety such as AI alignment or adversarial examples -- and strategic -- issues pertaining to the diffusion of AI military technology or the developement of AI enabled kinetic systems in a broader sense.
-Additional risk factors exist.
+A range of additional risk factors exists.
 These include economic shifts following wide-spread adoption of AI technologies or the deployment of AI for scaled disinformation campaigns.

 This is a complex threat landscape.
 We believe that an open debate between a range of stakeholders is fundamental to navigating this landscape succesfully.
 Solution development should equally leverage the strengths of the policy and engeneering communities.

 ### Renewed Need for Cooperation
 The adoption of AI technologies offers renewed need for international cooperation.
-To mitigate core risks, existing multilateral frameworks offer a platform that can guide development and deployment of AI technologies.
+To mitigate core risks, existing multilateral frameworks offer a platform that can guide the development and deployment of AI technologies.
 Importantly, cooperation should be purused against the obstacles that multilateral approaches face in the present environment.

 We believe in the approximate realization of a multilateral approach to AI technologies.
 Some aspects of existing frameworks may not be suitable for governance of AI and may need to be adjusted accordingly.
 But international cooperation -- to the extent that it is possible -- is invaluable in guiding how AI technologies are best integrated into the geopolitcal environment.

-### Transparency Drives Stability
+### Operational Ethics

+Navigating the geopolitical landscape means making hard choices and minimizing tradeoffs.
 AI technologies are complex and this complexity can lead to unwanted tradeoffs -- operators may not understand how an AI enabled system makes its inferrences, executives may not be able to justify decisions based on these inferrences and citizens may lack the ressources to determine who is accountable for the decisions' outcome.

 Hence, current efforts on explainable AI are crucial and need to continue on a broader scale.

-In addition, we believe in the importance of open-source frameworks for ensuring transparency through collaboration.
-Where possible, the policy community at large should engage with the open-source tools of engineering to advance its mission and develop new solutions.
+Explanation, documentation, domain expertise.

+Domain expertise.
+Realism.

 ### Reconceptualization of Policy Theory
 The policy community can draw on a range of well-tested conceputal tools to build and evaluate its decisions.
 Some of these tools -- such as game theory -- offer valuable points of contact with the engeneering behing AI technologies.
 Research should explore and consolidate this overlap.
 Other tools -- such as grand strategy or deterrence theory -- are unrelated to aspects of engineering but offer valuable frameworks for determining the impact of AI on the geopolitical landscape.